 If the customer acts as a merchant, a legal entity under public law or a special fund under public law with its registered office in the territory of the Federal Republic of Germany, the exclusive place of jurisdiction for all disputes arising from this contract shall be the place of business of the seller.
 If the customer is domiciled outside the territory of the Federal Republic of Germany, the seller's place of business shall be the exclusive place of jurisdiction for all disputes arising from this contract if the contract or claims arising from the contract can be attributed to the customer's professional or commercial activity.
 However, in the aforementioned cases, the Seller shall in any case be entitled to invoke the court at the Customer's place of business.

-This platform serves as a contact point for the extrajudicial
+This platform serves as a contact point for the out-of-court

 service contracts involving a consumer.

-We are neither obliged nor willing to participate in dispute resolution proceedings before a consumer arbitration board neither obliged nor willing.
+are neither obligated nor willing to participate in a dispute resolution procedure before a

 We are convinced that, as a family- and owner-managed company, we will always find an amicable solution with you.